Estimate Your International Shipping Cost For The Best Way To Ship

 If you’re familiar with incoterms, there’s another reason why you might want to calculate accurate estimates of shipping costs.

 When negotiating a deal with a supplier, you need to factor freight costs in with the buy price.
 If you are pushing for a lower buy price, and the supplier accepts it on condition that the incoterm switches from FOB to EXW, how do you know if you’re still better off?
 There’s no point pushing for a lower buy price, if you end up spending as much, or more, on freight costs.

 You want to be decisive when hammering a deal.
 But how can you tell which is the better deal, a lower price on EXW (Ex-Works) incoterm (where you are paying all of the freight costs) or a higher price on FOB (Free On Board)?
 This is where the international shipping cost estimator comes in handy.

-Simply add in the shipment details to the international shipping cost calculator as a door to door shipment to find out the freight cost for EXW, and a port to door freight rate for FOB Shipping.
+Simply add in the shipment details to the international shipping cost calculator as a door-to-door shipment to find out the freight cost for EXW, and a port-to-door freight rate for FOB Shipping.
 Add these freight costs to the respective buy prices.
-You’ve just worked out landed cost and which deal is best for you.
+You’ve just worked out the landed cost and which deal is best for you.
 Easy!